Abdul-Rahiman-Naufal/LogRhythm-SRP-Notify-User-Multi-Country-Login/README.md

 This SRP will send email notification to user when LR observes successful authentication from another country.

-Note: This SRP should be added as action in "Concurrent Authentication Success from Multiple Locations" AIE rule.
+Note: This SRP can be added as action in "Concurrent Authentication Success from Multiple Locations" AIE rule.